HashEx/truffle-boilerplate/README.md

-# Truffle Boilerplate #
+# HashEx Truffle Boilerplate #

-This is our boilerplate for creating truffle contracts that we use at Hashex.org
+This is HashEx boilerplate for creating truffle contracts

 Repository comes with preinstalled and confirured test coverage report, linter and unit test helpers.

 Pull requests are appreciated.

+Copyright © 2017 HashEx.org, GPLv3

 ### What is this repository for? ###